lchka/Cookie-Clicker-WISTEM/README.md

+What this project is:
+An incremental game built with HTML and JavaScript, developed for the Summer 2025 “Women in STEM” coding camp.
+The project is inspired by the popular game Cookie Clicker and designed for beginner coders.

+Pointers on errors and small adjustments:
 HEY GUYS!

 These are just some pointers on what the students can have issues with, like a little debugger <3